PREP – HOA Fall Week 14 Recap

 STERLING

-The Lady Black Bear volleyball team finished the season with a 15-19, 6-9 record. … The Black Bear football team advanced in the Class 1A playoffs on Friday with a 44-42 victory against Sterling.
+The Lady Black Bear volleyball team finished the season with a 15-19, 6-9 record. … The Black Bear football team defeated Smith Center 14-6 Friday night in the Class 1A semifinals and will play for the Class 1A state championship on Saturday.

 2025 Heart of America Football Standings